Investment Banking from a Military Background: Transition Guide

 The MBA Pathway

-Structured recruiting: MBA programs have established relationships with banks and organized recruiting processes.
+Structured recruiting is built into the MBA experience.
+Programs have established relationships with banks and organized recruiting processes.
 Banks send recruiters to campus, conduct structured interview schedules, and make offers through predictable timelines.

-Skill development: MBA programs provide financial training that helps veterans build technical foundations they may lack from military careers.
+Skill development through coursework helps veterans build financial and technical foundations they may lack from military careers.
+MBA programs compress years of finance learning into an intensive two-year curriculum.

-Network building: Two years in an MBA program allows veterans to build relationships with classmates who will become colleagues and contacts throughout their careers.
+Network building during an MBA program allows veterans to develop relationships with classmates who will become colleagues and contacts throughout their careers.
+These connections often prove more valuable than the degree itself.

 Veteran-Specific Programs